aufbakanleitung/Chessbot-slack/README.md

 # Chessbot-slack
 Slackbot that keeps score of CIC-Groningen Chessgames.
-Written in Python running on Bluemix.
+Written in Python, running on Bluemix.

 # Addition developement software